Funkycodes/boot-git-remote/dune.md

 - A Great Man Doesn't Seek to Lead.
 He's Called To It
 - An Animal Caught In A Trap Will Gnaw Off Its Own Leg to Escape
 - When Is A Gift Not A Gift
-  The spice must flow
+- The spice must flow
-  Fear is the mind-killer
+- Fear is the mind-killer
+- He is the Lisan-AlGaib